|

 1. Culture, architecture and art of Joseon Dynasty embody Confucian principles.

-I provide the insights on how Confucian principles influenced Korean traditional culture, architecture and art, based on my study of Confucianism, history and culture over 10 years.
+Paul share the insights on how Confucian principles influenced Korean traditional culture, architecture and art, based on my study of Confucianism, history and culture over 10 years.

 2. Extreme contrast between Korean Buddhist and Confucian art/cultures - the aesthetic contrast between the Silla crown & Goryeo celadon and Joseon white porcelain.
+Fundamental difference in Korea’s Buddhist and Confucian culture is that Korean Buddhist culture features aristocratic splendor, but Confucian culture of Joseon features simplicity.

 3. Ancestral worship & rituals, tombs & ancestral shrine, based on Confucian worldview and ontology: